redtexts/texts/pannekoek_1936_communist_party.md

 lead.
 The direction must be taken out of the hands of the trade union leaders, who do not have the right fighting spirit.
 The workers should lead themselves.
-The reason for this statement was because the working class, as you know, is represented by the C.P., therefor [sic] the Party should lead them.
+The reason for this statement was because the working class, as you know, is represented by the C.P., therefore the Party should lead them.
 Each success was used to advertise the Party.
 Instead of the communist education, which is a natural outcome of each big fight in capitalism, came the artificial aim: to increase the influence of the